Which city is cheaper, San Antonio or Chattanooga?

 It's quite rainy in Chattanooga.
 In July, Chattanooga usually receives more rain than San Antonio.
 Chattanooga gets 5.2 inches (131 mm) of rain, while San Antonio receives 2.2 inches (57 mm) of rain each month for the summer.

 Both San Antonio and Chattanooga during the autumn are popular places to visit.
-Also, the shopping scene and the music scene are the main draw to San Antonio this time of year.
+The autumn months attract visitors to Chattanooga because of the hiking trails and the shopping scene.
+Also, the shopping scene, the music scene, and the natural beauty of the area are the main draw to San Antonio this time of year.

 In October, Chattanooga is generally cooler than San Antonio.
-Temperatures in Chattanooga average around 63°F (17°C), and San Antonio stays around 73°F (23°C).
+Daily temperatures in Chattanooga average around 63°F (17°C), and San Antonio fluctuates around 73°F (23°C).

 In San Antonio, it's very sunny this time of the year.
 It's quite sunny in Chattanooga.
 In the autumn, Chattanooga often gets around the same amount of sunshine as San Antonio.
 Chattanooga gets 211 hours of sunny skies this time of year, while San Antonio receives 213 hours of full sun.